 The X-CAM comes with a velvet bag to keep the device free of dust when it’s not in use.
 The X-CAM’s battery time is two to five hours of constant filming; battery time will vary based on the weight of the phone.More Details on Amazon

 The iPhone Steadicam Smoothee by Tiffen is popular with sports fans who want to capture action-packed moments.
 Highly adaptable and designed with sturdy metal, the Smoothee is a great option if you’re going to be shooting in rough locations.
 It’s also agile, compact and lightweight, making it easy to travel with, and the grip is ergonomic and comfortable.

 Videos taken with the Smoothee are incredibly smooth and bounce-free, and the iPhone mount can also be used as a tabletop tripod.
 Note that even though the Smoothee is on our budget list, it’s still considered a professional-grade gimbal, and the learning curve can be steep.More Details on Amazon

 Zeadio Ergonomic Swivel Smartphone Handheld Grip Stabilizer

-The Zeadio Ergonomic Swivel Smartphone Handheld Grip Stabilizer is both a tripod and an iPhone stabilizer.
+The Zeadio Ergonomic Swivel Smartphone Handheld Grip Stabilizer is both a tripod and a stabilizer.
 The multi-use tripod and full 360 degree rotation gives you the perfect viewing angle every time.
 It’s ideal for streaming live video for social media platforms.